-Another big plus for us is that you can set the sensitivity level to match how hard os soft your play.
-This also help the pedal track your playing perfectly as it is all sensitive to the intensity of your attack.
+Another big plus for us is that you can set the sensitivity level to match how hard or soft your play is.
+This also helps the pedal track your playing perfectly as it is all sensitive to the intensity of your attack.

 – Variety of synth presets

 If you are looking for the best bass synth pedal that includes a cool vocoder, The DigiTech Dirty Robot is the right one for you.
 This is a pretty basic bass synth pedal with some pretty cool effects.
 The stand-out feature is that there is a vocal effect that can make your bass rifts sound like talkbox-like robots.
 You can also switch between two different synth voices.

 We also like how the Dirty Robot has all sorts of crazy modulations and effects that a standard bass synth pedal lacks.
 It has a crazy assortment of built-in modulations such as chorus and vibrato effects.
 Additionally, there is a 360 drift knob that allows you to switch between square, octave, and sub soundscapes.
 And of course, like most pedals, this one offers true bypass.

 Overall, this is a quality bass synth pedal that can also work for the guitar to deliver polyphonic synth sounds.
 It can be used in a variety of different ways and is very versatile without being messy or overpowering.
 Also, it’s stereo and priced very competitively.
 What more can you ask for?

 – Includes a vocoder effect